cp2k/dbcsr/src/acc/opencl/smm/README.md

 ./tune_multiply.py 13 5 7 --no-dups
 ```

-**NOTE**: If multiple different kernels are tuned using `tune_multiply.py`, it is advisible to delete the `opentuner.db` directory prior to a new kernel otherwise auto-tuning is potentially (mis-)guided by information which was collected for a different kernel (`tune_multiply.sh` does this automatically).
+**NOTE**: If multiple different kernels are tuned using `tune_multiply.py`, it is advisable to delete the `opentuner.db` directory prior to a new kernel otherwise auto-tuning is potentially (mis-)guided by information which was collected for a different kernel (`tune_multiply.sh` does this automatically).

 The OpenTuner script implements multiple objectives ("cost"), primarily "accuracy" (maximized) and a secondary objective "size" (minimized).
 The former represents the achieved performance (GFLOPS/s) while the latter represents an artificial kernel requirement (just to prefer one parameter set over another in case of similar performance).
 The console output looks like: